Here are some of the most frequently asked questions. If you need further assistance please call or email.

 For more information, please visit the Department of Human Services website.

-Referrals to psychologists: Referrals to psychologists may be obtained from either a GP or a psychiatrist.
-Referrals from a GP are known as a Mental Health Care Plan referral, whereas referrals from a psychiatrist are known as a Referral for CBT under the Better Access Initiative.
+Referrals to psychologists: Referrals to psychologists may be obtained from either a GP, a psychiatrist or paediatrician.
+Referrals from a GP are known as a Mental Health Care Plan referral, whereas referrals from a psychiatrist or paediatrician are known as a Referral for CBT under the Better Access Initiative.
 For both types of referrals, a review will be required after a specified number of sessions (usually 6) and after every subsequent 4-6 sessions after that.
 You can only receive a maximum of 10 Medicare-rebated psychology sessions per calendar year regardless of how many referrals you obtain.

 Referrals to psychologists: A referral from a GP expires when all the sessions have been used up (a maximum of six sessions per referral).
 However, all sessions must be used within two years.
 A referral from a psychiatrist is valid until all specified sessions on the referral have been used up.